 Step Two: Rinse the Seeds and Start Sprouting

-sprouting broccoli seeds in jar upside down.
+broccoli sprout seeds in jar stored upside down.

 • After you have soaked the seeds, it’s time to rinse them in cool water and drain them well.